We've moved: You can find us at 27 Housatonic Street in Lenox!

-Lenox is for all seasons!
 Spring, summer, autumn or winter – we have so much to offer, it is no wonder Lenox is a destination that draws hundreds of thousands of visitors a year.
-Whether it’s your first visit or fiftieth, you’ll find many reasons to return again and again.
-We welcome your visit any time.
+Whether it’s your first visit or 5oth, you’ll find many reasons to return again and again.
+We welcome your visit anytime.

 Centrally located in the region, Lenox is a great place to stay.
 Our award-winning lodgings offer an unparalleled world-class range of choices, from family-friendly motels to exclusive spas and resorts properties.
-Well known for its restaurants Lenox is at the center of the locally-grown food movement (check out Berkshire Grown for more info on our region’s farms).
+Well known for its restaurants, Lenox is at the center of the locally-grown food movement (check out Berkshire Grown for more info on our region’s farms).
 The summer home of the Boston Symphony Orchestra is Tanglewood, which spans both Lenox and Stockbridge and attracts fans of great classical and contemporary music to the region.
+Not-to-miss gilded-age jewels of Lenox are The Mount, Edith Wharton’s Home, with over 50 beautiful acres, 2 gardens, and an historic home and museum, and Ventfort Hall, a lovingly restored property with a fascinating history reaching back to the civil war.

 If you are a city-dweller seeking a peaceful walk in the woods and a bit of fresh air, make sure to visit Pleasant Valley Wildlife Sanctuary – a property of Mass Audubon.
 With miles of extensive trails through a 1300 acre wilderness, it offers views, forests, wetlands, rare species, and terrain both friendly and challenging for walkers and hikers.